-Going to work every day with a boss you don’t get along with, a boss you don’t click with, ranks up there with getting a tooth pulled without novocaine.
+Going to work every day with a boss you don’t click with ranks up there with getting a tooth pulled without novocaine.
 It’s downright painful.
 I’ve been right there with you, a couple of times.
 And I’ve made some mistakes while trying to manage the situation.
 Lucky for you, those mistakes have turned into valuable learnings that will help you avoid similar pitfalls.
 Read on if you want to get to a better place without jeopardizing your career.

 If you find yourself stuck working under a bad boss, here are some survival tips to help you: